 Paradise Park is a wildlife sanctuary with over 140 species of animal, over 650 birds, an indoor play area, daily activities, a cafe and much more.
 Don’t miss their free-flying bird show which runs through until September.
 Their presenters explain and display natural bird behaviours in a wonderfully entertaining way.
 The birds may vary but you will usually see a large, colourful macaw circle the stage before landing – this shows how important colour is for parrots, and then how the beak and feet work together in gathering and eating food.
 Other parrots help the presenters explain the role of parrot conservation and biodiversity, and how much care pet birds need.
 On many occasions you can also see Dave the Otter, showing off his skills of retrieving toy fish for rewards!

 Summer Holidays at Bedruthan

 Book yourself and your family a summer holiday with us this summer.
-Let the kids take part in our fun activities from circus skills, to yoga sessions or superhero fancy dress.
+Let the kids take part in our fun activities beach based fun, to yoga sessions or creative crafts.
 Explore the great outdoors – take to our wacky waterslides, follow our nature trails, listen to stories around the campfire and relax in the sea.
-Get creative and crafty making everything from beach junk sculptures to glittery biscuits.
-All our activities are designed so all the family have a fun, creative time together.
+Get creative making everything from beach junk sculptures to glittery biscuits.
+All our activities are designed so all the family have a fun and rewarding time together.
 There’s even entertainment for the grown-ups!